 (not to scale)

 Who are Highland Wind Limited?

 Pentland Floating Offshore Wind Farm is being developed by Highland Wind Limited which is majority owned by a fund managed by Copenhagen Infrastructure Partners (CIP) with Hexicon AB as a minority shareholder.
 Copenhagen Infrastructure Partners P/S (CIP) is a fund management company focused on energy infrastructure including offshore wind, onshore wind, solar photovoltaic (PV), biomass and energy-from-waste, transmission and distribution, reserve capacity and storage, and other energy assets like Power-to-X. It was founded in 2012 and currently has approximately EUR 16 billion under management.
 CIP is a major investor in the offshore wind sector and has significant investments in a number of offshore wind projects around the world.
-Copenhagen Offshore Partners (COP), which conducts offshore wind development activities on behalf of the funds managed by CIP, has recently opened an office in Edinburgh to support the funds’ increasing engagement in Scotland, with a particular focus on floating wind.
+Development activities are being led by CIP’s development partner, Copenhagen Offshore Partners (COP).
+The project development team is based in COP’s Global Floating Wind Competence Centre in Edinburgh.

 What are the benefits of floating wind and do we need it?